Has a very subtle sweetness but full flavor... liked it enough to buy it two days in a row... M says “pour me a glass” — a month ago

-Hanging out in Vero Beach with the in-laws and picked this bottle up locally for $60. — a month ago
+Hanging out in Vero Beach with the in-laws and picked this bottle up locally for $60. — 4 months ago

 Perhaps 2015 was a challenging vintage for this stalwart producer.
 Perhaps the MLF fermentation didn’t go deep enough.
 Perhaps a few more months on oak could’ve been deserved.
 Perhaps this particular effort was over-extracted.
 None of these are really for me to say.
 All I can observe is that this wine was both tannic and acidic, offering hints of brilliance behind the aforementioned acid.
 I’ll lay down the other 2015 I have and check back in a couple years.
 I’m usually so totally impressed by Fogarty that anything less than perfection is a bit surprising￼￼.
 However I still think this wine will eventually show up...it will just require more time in true Burgundian fashion.